Check THE BASICS for using Name It Iron On Labels:

 1. Heat your iron to the cotton setting.
-No steam.
-Wait for the iron to fully heat.
+No steam. * Not suitable for auto irons.
+See below.

-2. Iron the area where the label will go, to heat it up.
+2. Iron the area of material where the label will go, to heat it up.

 TIPS for delicate materials and the use of baking paper

 1. Kitchen Baking Paper helps if your iron is NON TEFLON

 2. Kitchen Baking paper helps if you need to protect a fabric from your hot iron, eg wool or polyester

 3. Kitchen Baking paper helps if the ink smudges.
 It means your iron is a bit too hot.

 4. Kitchen Baking paper helps if your label wrinkles after ironing.
 It means your iron is too hot.

 If using baking paper you need to make sure your iron is hot enough and that you press hard, as baking paper stops some of the heat going through.
 NB Do not use tea towel or ironing cloth as that sort of material will stop the heat going through.

 * IMPORTANT NOTE RE IRONS.
 Do not use an auto thermostat iron - if you have a choice.
 It is unsuitable.
 Sometimes called Optimal Technology.
 These irons have inbuilt safety settings and do not heat up enough to seal the labels, when set to DRY.
 If using an automatic iron, you will need to set these irons to the MAXIMUM they will take, and try again.
 If you are unsure about your iron, let us know and we can check the brand for you.
 A standard home iron, with the ability to set the temperature to COTTON (and not just to 3 DOTS) works every time.
 Our iron on labels are 100% guaranteed with this type of iron.
 If you are unsure, or have any problems at all, please phone us 0800 626348 or email us email@example.com

 How long should I iron?